 My version is easier to make - there’s no yeast in them so there’s no rising time involved.
 Plus it contains a portion of healthy sweet potato.

-There’s no sugar at all in the dough - the sweet potato slightly sweetens them as well as doing a great job of enriching the dough AND making them lovely and soft.
+They're brilliant for kids because there’s no sugar at all in the dough.
+The sweet potato slightly sweetens them as well as doing a great job of enriching the dough AND making them lovely and soft.

 If you’d like yours to be sweeter you can add some sugar into the dough - up to 4 tbsp.
 But it’s really not needed.